relaxxpls/vibe-shopping-llm/vibe_to_json_prompt.md

 3. **Fill in logical defaults** for missing information based on the vibe and other selected attributes.

+4. **Assign confidence scores** (0.0 to 1.0) to each attribute based on how certain you are about the choice given the vibe.

+5. **Generate follow-up questions** for attributes with confidence < 0.7 to gather more specific information.

-4. **Response format**: Return ONLY a valid JSON object with all fields populated.
-Do not include any explanatory text, thinking process, or additional formatting.
+6. **Response format**: Return a JSON object with two main sections:
+   - `attributes`: All fields with their values and confidence scores
+   - `follow_ups`: Precise questions to improve low-confidence attributes

 ## Example Input/Output: